StitchDesign/Stitch/Guides/Patch.md

 * The Latitude of the location as a string
 * The Longitude of the location as a string
 * The city name as a string

-## AR & 3D

-### AR Anchor
-Creates an AR anchor from a 3D model and an ARTransform.
-Represents the position and orientation of a 3D item in the physical environment.

-*Inputs*
-* A 3D model that will be displayed in the AR scene
-* The ARTransform that's received from a Raycasting node.

-*Outputs*
-* The AR anchor value; which is used as an input for the RealityView node.

-### Raycasting
-Returns a 3D location in physical space that corresponds to a given 2D location on the screen.

-*Inputs*
-* A pulse the triggers a raycast query when fired
-* A Boolean to toggle raycasting On and Off
-* Origin (specifies what type of plane detection to use in the raycasting operation)
-    • Any
-    • Horizontal
-    • Vertical

-*Outputs*
-* ARTransform, which is used as an input for the AR Anchor node

 ## Networking & External